 What’s wrong with GameObject.Find

-Beside being quite a slow function, GameObject.Find is one example of how awkward the Unity Framework is for big projects development.
+Aside from being quite a slow function, GameObject.Find is one example of how awkward the Unity Framework is for big projects development.
 What happens if someone in the team decides to rename the GameObject?
-Should GameObjects renaming or deletion been forbidden?
-GameObject.Find can lead to several run-time errors that cannot be caught in compiling time.
+Should GameObjects renaming or deletion be forbidden?
+GameObject.Find can lead to several run-time errors that cannot be caught at compiling time.
 This scenario could be really hard to manage when dozens of GameObjects are searched through this function.
 GameObject.Find and similar functions should be definitively abolished by the Unity framework (in favour of better alternatives).

 What’s wrong with the Object.FindObjectOfType

 How should the MonsterManager object be injected inside the Monster class then?
 There is actually another solution: calling the function Object.FindObjectOfType.
 However, what is FindObjectOfType?
-Object.FindObjectOfType could be seen as a wrong implementation of the Service Locator Pattern, with the difference that it is not possible to abstract the implementation of the service from its interface.
-This is another problem of Unity framework, which I will now briefly hint at, but that would need another entire article, Unity discourages the use of interfaces.
-The interface is the most powerful concept at the core of every well designed code.
-Instead to push the coders to use interfaces and therefore abstraction, Unity pushes the coder to uses Monobehaviour, even when the use of Monobehaviour is not necessary.
+Object.FindObjectOfType could be seen as a wrong implementation of the Service Locator Pattern, with the difference that it is not possible to abstract the interface of the service from its implementation.
+This is another problem of the Unity framework, which I will now briefly hint at, but that would need another entire article, Unity discourages the use of interfaces.
+The interface is among the most powerful concepts at the core of every well-designed code.
+Instead of promoting the usage of interfaces and therefore abstraction, Unity pushes the coder to use Monobehaviour, even when the use of Monobehaviour is not necessary.